Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 nightmarish - but super useful - variety of formulas haunting the population genetic textbooks.

 I hope it will also help you in the future to better decide what model to use for your data.

-And to better understand mathematicians.
-Our communities benefit a lot from mutual understanding.
+And also to better understand mathematicians: our communities benefit a lot from mutual understanding.

 ## The neutral Wright-Fisher model